Release Notes

 Mapping

-New JQL Function: childrenOf
+New JQL function: childrenOf

-function, a powerful addition that enables you to find descendant issues of a given subquery, including children, grandchildren, and beyond.
+Introducing the childrenOf function, a powerful addition that enables you to find descendant issues of a given subquery, including children, grandchildren, and beyond.
 This function enhances your ability to drill down into the specifics of project elements, offering a more detailed view of issue relationships.

 For example, you could use this new function to find children issues of a project, excluding subtasks: issueFunction in childrenOf("project = DEMO") and issueType != "Subtask"

-Updated JQL Functionality: parentsOf
+Updated JQL functionality: parentsOf

-function is now more robust, enabling you to find ancestor issues of a given subquery, including parents, grandparents, and beyond.
+The parentsOf function is now more robust, enabling you to find ancestor issues of a given subquery, including parents, grandparents, and beyond.
 This expanded capability allows for more comprehensive and hierarchical searches within your projects.

 For example: issueFunction in parentsOf("project = DEMO", "all")